Show Me Value

-- UM System granted 16,515 degrees in Fiscal Year 2012 that prepared graduates to join Missouri's workforce in areas such as engineering, health, business, science and the arts.
+- UM System granted 17,099 degrees in FY 2014 that prepared graduates to join Missouri's workforce in areas such as engineering, health, business, science and the arts.

 Public universities “teach the teachers.”
 Our graduates are educating the state’s next generation of leaders, from preschool through doctoral programs.

 - In 2014, alumni of our four campuses represented 19.2% of all Missouri K-12 teachers and 28.1% of principals and administrators.

 Public universities fuel the economic engine of Missouri every day of every year.

 - With more than 32,000 faculty and staff, UM System was Missouri's 2nd largest employer in 2013.
 Last year, UM employees and retirees residing in the state paid $50.9 million in Missouri state taxes.